The one where the Weeping Angels... MOVED.

 - Angel Bob calls the Doctor "The Doctor in the TARDIS" and River mentions the Pandorica opening, both like Prisoner Zero.

-- The Atraxi Eye that appeared on monitors all over the world appeared on the computer monitor very briefly just before the final confrontation between the Doctor and the Angels.
+- The Atraxi eye that appeared on monitors all over the world appears on the computer monitor very briefly just before the final confrontation between the Doctor and the Angels.

 - Celibate Hero: Downplayed here.
 The Doctor might not be The Casanova and it's been a long time since his last shag, but Amy points out that he just happens to enjoy showing off how awesome he is to young and attractive women.

 - Cessation of Existence: If you're consumed by a crack in time, you no longer exist.

 - Chaste Hero: The Doctor doesn't realize that Amy's hitting on him until she kisses him.

 - Chekhov's Gun: At the beginning of the episode, the Doctor spends some time talking about how they escaped using the gravity and that if it's switched off they'll fall to their deaths.
 It seems unnecessarily explanatory at the time.
 At the climax of the episode, the Angels drain all the power from the Byzantium, switching off the gravity keeping them upright, causing them to fall into the crack.